dsmiller95/dsmiller95.github.io/content/posts/2020-05-31-Javascript-emulated-multithreading/index.md

 }
 ```

 The function is used to switch out different solution computations when new parameters come through.
-The `keys` observable is updated every time the nonogram design is changed, and the `switchMap` operator will close the the old subscription when a new key comes though.
-With this setup the solveNonogram function is _always_ working on solving the most recent version of the nonogram design, and it will immediately cancel attempts to solve old versions.
+The `keys` observable is updated every time the nonogram design is changed, and the `switchMap` operator will close the old subscription when a new key comes through.
+With this setup, the solveNonogram function is _always_ working on solving the most recent version of the nonogram design, and it will immediately cancel attempts to solve old versions.

 ```typescript
 function getGridSolutionSummaryObservable(